 Service animals: may require a Registered Certificate Identification card or other written documentation.
 The presence of harnesses or tags will be accepted as proof that the dog is a service animal.
 Please note: if you intend to travel with your service animal on your lap, you are required to fax a signed letter from your physician to WestJet at 1-855-648-8166 indicating that you require your service animal to be lap held.
-Letters must be received according to the advance notification requirements outlined below.
+Letters must be received according to the advance notification requirements.

 - You have a mental or emotional disability recognized in the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM V).